efreitasn/wtw/README.md

 wtw set --city-id YOUR_CITY_ID --api-key YOUR_API_KEY
 ```

-To get the current weather info, run:
+To get the current weather info, run
 ```bash
 wtw
 ```